How To Find Writing Inspiration To Finish (Or Start) Your Next Book

 Even if you write gibberish, it’s important to keep your writing schedule.
 You can always come back and edit or rewrite.

-19. Read some inspiring quotes or journal prompts.
+20. Read some writing inspiration quotes or journal prompts.

 There is a reason why quotes are passed on to other people.
 They are often uplifting and provide you with the motivation you need to accomplish something.
 Read some quotes on writing well to see if anything sparks you.